Depreciation Recapture Rental Property Guide

 So, the higher the cost basis, the more you can write off.
 That 27.5 years is more of a general estimate of a property's average lifespan, which is used as a benchmark for accounting purposes.
 Therefore, you may write off more than the property depreciates, which is when the IRS will want to recapture some of that money.

-hash-markHow To Calculate Depreciation Recapture on Rental Property
+hash-markHow to Calculate Depreciation Recapture on Rental Property

 1. Determine Your Initial Cost Basis